 - iv.
-Enhance seasonal plantings at each entry point to further distinguish from the surrounding natural landscape. - v.
-Allow the public to review and comment on gateway design alternatives.
-The final design of each gateway type (primary and secondary) can take on many forms and incorporate a variety of material options, however; preferred design features shared by residents and stakeholders included an artistic arched gateway that relates to the Village Center's existing rustic desert and Spanish Colonial character. - vi.
-Improve the visual character of the Tom Darlington Drive and Cave Creek Road intersection by placing enhanced wayfinding signage and landscape islands. - vii.
 To fully achieve these improvements, portions of private property at each intersection may need to be acquired, consolidated with Town owned right-of-way, then cleared and improved. - b.
 Decrease the number of entry drives along Tom Darlington Drive and Cave Creek Road.
 At first view from Tom Darlington Drive and Cave Creek Road, the Village Center struggles to look well defined or inviting to visitors given the prevailing number of entry roads and driveways located along these autooriented corridors. - i.
 Identify opportunities to consolidate the number of existing entry drives along Tom Darlington Drive and Cave Creek Road to reduce confusion to visitors and encourage entry to desired primary and secondary gateway entrances.
 Possible alternatives include, abandoning Sunshine Way and relocating driveway entrances along Tom Darlington to adjacent side streets. - c.
 Establish a hierarchy of street typologies.
 The arrangement of streets, driveways, and alleys should be legible and attractive.
-Well-designed, appealing, and navigable streetscapes will help provide clarity to the Village Center as well as contribute to visitors enjoying their stay, which encourages return visits and positive referrals to others. - Clearly define primary streets over secondary service streets (i.e. alleys, private drives) to guide visitors to desired points in the Village Center.
+Well-designed, appealing, and navigable streetscapes will help provide clarity to the Village Center as well as contribute to visitors enjoying their stay, which encourages return visits and positive referrals to others. - i.
+Clearly define primary streets over secondary service streets (i.e. alleys, private drives) to guide visitors to desired points in the Village Center. - ii.

-- ii.
 Primary Streets include: Carefree Drive, Wampum Way, Lucky Lane, East Ho, Hum Road, Ho Hum Drive and Easy Street. - iii.
 Design and provide common streetscape elements such as vertical curbs, alternate paving material, on street parking, sidewalks, seasonal landscaping, signage and street lamps to clearly denote these primary streets as preferred travel routes.